pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 Please see [this document](http://docs.pivotal.io/pivotalcf/opsguide/whitelabeling.html) for more information.

-### App Manager React

-Space page only?
-Ask Mike Gresham if anything needs to be said about this

 ##  Identity (aka UAA Server)

 ### Coarse and Fine-Grained Authorization for Apps and APIs